Kids’ names and ages?

-If you could have vacationed anywhere in the world this summer where would it have been?
+If you could vacation anywhere in the world this winter where would it be?

 What’s something you have always wanted to learn?